Stetchy0/ProjectPentalogy/Supplementary Items/Texts/Living Works/Pentalogy/Part I - Experience/Part I -Chapter Two.md

 "...It's your turn to ask a question."

-Carter scoffed "Why are you being nice to me now?"
+Carter scoffed "Why are you being so nice to me now?"

 "Well, we are going to be working together now, and besides, its more fun this way.
 This is a long trip.
-Ask whatever question.
+Ask whatever questions you want.
 I don't care.
 You'll forget this anyway."

 "Was my father right about you knights?
 Do you and your 'knights' feign good intentions?
 Just to get us vulnerable?"